vkkaruna/timelog/README.md

 4. It should the default web api template page

-##Client Side
+###Client Side

 1. Type http://localhost:60251/PresentationLayer/app/index.html in the browser address bar.

-#Walk through the app
+##Walk through the app

-1. You will see login page.
++ You will see login page.

 ![Login screen](/screenshots/login.jpg)

-2. First we will login as Developer.
++ First we will login as Developer.
 Enter “Karuna” as username and “Test1234” as password.

-3. The app will display developer’s time log entry page, with default to first project, and first task
++ The app will display developer’s time log entry page, with default to first project, and first task

 ![Developer Entry page](/screenshots/devlog1.jpg)

-4. Select a project/task
++ Select a project/task

-5. Click on the Start Date text box, the app will pop up bootstrap date picker
++ Click on the Start Date text box, the app will pop up bootstrap date picker.

 ![Developer Entry page](/screenshots/devlog2.jpg)

-6. Pick start date
++ Pick start date

-7. Repeat the 5 and 6 for end date selection
++ Repeat the 5 and 6 for end date selection

-8. Enter actual effort and click on Log Time.
++ Enter actual effort and click on Log Time.

-9. The app will show a confirmation message.
++ The app will show a confirmation message.
 Click on Logout.

-10. The app will show a confirmation message and take you to login page.
++ The app will show a confirmation message and take you to login page.

-11. Now, as a client login with “Sebastian/Test1234”
++ Now, as a client login with “Sebastian/Test1234”

-12. The app will show time sheets page with a filter by projects and the selected project’s time sheet.
++ The app will show time sheets page with a filter by projects and the selected project’s time sheet.

 ![Developer Entry page](/screenshots/report.jpg)

-#E2E Testing - Protractor
+##E2E Testing - Protractor

 1. Start Webdriver manager